macedotavares/Glass-Dome/README.md

 Inspired by Jeff Huang's [Designed to Last](https://jeffhuang.com/designed_to_last/), Glass Dome is an effort to prevent link rot inside markdown notes.

-It uses the Internet Archive's Wayback Machine and your own Dropbox account to preserve three kinds of link:
+It uses Archive.is and your own Dropbox account to preserve three kinds of link:

 - Webpages
 - Inline images